Every woman goes through menopause.

 • 70% of primary care providers report feeling unprepared to help women manage menopausal symptoms.

-• Women primarily rely on the internet and social media for menopause information, rather than healthcare providers.
+• Women primarily rely on the internet and social media for menopause information, not their doctors.

 MenoGlobal.org | All Rights Reserved 2025 Designed by MENA Studio